william-man/zubi_frontend/README.md

 5. **Login**:
 - Dynamic Form Toggle - users can switch between login and sign-up forms easily without reloading the page
 - Validation and Sanitisation is processed in the backend
+- Once user is logged in succesfully, redirects to homepage `window.location.href = '/';`